fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppTemplateImage.md

 ```

 ## DESCRIPTION
-The **Get-AzureRemoteAppTemplateImage** cmdlet retrieves information about azure_2 RemoteApp template images in Microsoft Azure.
+The **Get-AzureRemoteAppTemplateImage** cmdlet retrieves information about Azure RemoteApp template images in Microsoft Azure.
 This cmdlet returns an object containing information about a specified template image.
 If no template image is specified, it retrieves information about all the template images in the current subscription.